FOREX-Yen and Swiss franc gain as COVID variant dents risk appetite

 By Karen Brettell

-The yen and franc gains came at the expense of the growth-sensitive Australian dollar and Norwegian crown though thinner volumes after Thursday's U.S. Thanksgiving holiday made market moves more volatile.
+The gains in the yen and the franc came at the expense of the growth-sensitive Australian dollar and Norwegian crown, though thinner volumes after Thursday's U.S. Thanksgiving holiday made market moves more volatile.

-Little is known of the variant first detected in South Africa, but scientists say it has an unusual combination of mutations that could make it able to evade immune responses and be more transmissible.
+The United States will restrict travel from South Africa - where the new mutation was discovered - and neighboring countries beginning Monday, a senior Biden administration official said.

+The World Health Organization (WHO) said it was designating the variant, named omicron, as being "of concern," a label applied only to four variants to date.
+It could take weeks for scientists to fully understand the variant's mutations and potential dangers.

+"New lockdowns and restrictions will maybe be put in place, and it certainly feels like we're going to need a new vaccine as well," he added.

-One of the main gainers was the yen, which bounced off five-year lows hit this week against the greenback, and jumped more than 1% JPY=D3 to a high of 113.66.
-The currency was on track for its best day since March 2020.
+One of the main gainers was the yen, which bounced off five-year lows hit this week against the greenback, and jumped almost 2% JPY=D3 to a high of 113.09, its best day since March 2020.

-The dollar index =USD dipped 0.56% to 96.218, after reaching a 16-month high of 96.938 on Wednesday.
+The dollar index =USD dipped 0.75% to 96.030, after reaching a 16-month high of 96.938 on Wednesday.
 It has jumped from 93.872 on Nov.
-9 as investors increased bets that the Federal Reserve will begin raising rates in mid-2022 to thwart stubbornly high inflation.
+9 as investors increased bets that the Federal Reserve will begin raising interest rates in mid-2022 to thwart stubbornly high inflation.

-CIBC’s Rai said Friday's decline in the greenback was more likely due to investors taking profits after the currency’s recent gains, and not a change in dollar’s safe haven status.
+CIBC’s Rai said Friday's decline in the greenback was more likely due to investors taking profits after the currency’s recent gains, and not a change in the dollar’s safe-haven status.

 Sterling GBP=D3 briefly slipped to a new 2021 low below $1.3278 as the jitters prompted some to scale back bets on an interest rate hike in December.